(The blog image is an actual picture that I took while visiting Mercato Centrale Firenze, a fresh market in Florence.)

 But, even if we use any or all of these digestive aids when dealing with our stomach woes, we can’t completely protect our bodies from foods that cause inflammation.

 Switching from Crappy to Happy

 The most common food allergies are dairy, nuts, shellfish, eggs (unless they are hard-boiled) non-gmo soy, meat and gluten.

 Also, according to the American Journal of Psychiatry, “A Western diet of processed or fried foods, refined grains, sugary products and beer was associated with higher odds for major depression and anxiety disorders.”

 So…what can we do about this?
 Learn to listen to your body and what it is telling you about what you are eating.
 This life of yours is meant to be enjoyable so why not feed your body feel-good food with long-term health benefits.

 With the help of the occasional digestive aid and proper food combining, start switching out foods that make you feel crappy.

-Celtic Sea Salt or Pink Himalayan Sea Salt (in minimal moderation – great source of Trace Minerals)
+Celtic Sea Salt or Pink Himalayan Sea Salt (Great source of trace minerals)

 Oh yeah and lots of water!!!
 (Don’t like water, try squeezing the juice of a lime, orange or other fruit to infuse and enhance it!)

 Do you suffer from food allergies or pain associated with inflammation?
-Do you have a condition related to this topic that requires more guidance?
-If so, Click Here to Book Your Session!
+Book your session now.